bemyae/PoseEstimationForMobileInJava/README.md

-# Butcher2 (Pose Estimation For Mobile implemented in Java using TF Lite)
+# Pose Estimation For Mobile implemented in Java using TF Lite

 ## Description
-A replication of PoseEstimation project on github which implemented in Kotlin (https://github.com/edvardHua/PoseEstimationForMobile)
+A replica of PoseEstimation project on github which implemented in Kotlin (https://github.com/edvardHua/PoseEstimationForMobile)